How to Get SEO and Paid Search Working Together

 • Mitigate traffic loss on high-value keywords

 Using paid keywords to inform organic keyword priorities is proof positive of their symbiotic relationship.
 SEO takes weeks or months to have a measurable impact on organic traffic.
 If your team has identified new keywords or seasonal keyword trends, test those keywords with a PPC campaign to gain valuable insight into the value of those queries.
 You can see which keywords and keyword variations drive the most conversions in days or weeks, then use that data to prioritize keyword optimizations or content creation on the organic side.
+Running a small PPC campaign may show the keywords aren’t as relevant or valuable as you think – or they’re a gold mine!

 3. Win More SERP Real Estate

-4. Build Quality Audiences
+4. Higher Quality Audiences

-Integrating your Google Analytics 4 and Google Ads accounts lets you create specific audiences based on user behaviors.
+Integrating your Google Analytics and Google Ads accounts lets you create specific audiences based on user behaviors.
 Segmenting site users based on the pages they viewed, how often they’ve accessed the site or certain demographics can help personalize ad creative.
 With paid search and SEO working together, your ad copy resonates with a bespoke audience in the right place and at the right time.

-5. Optimize Ad Spend
+5. Optimized Ad Spend

-As your SEO game improves, you may be able to dial back your paid spend on certain keywords your domain wins organically.
+As your SEO game improves, you may be able to dial back your paid spend on certain keywords that your domain wins organically.
 For example, if Hot Air Guitars (our favorite fake company) takes the #1 position for “best air guitar manufacturer,” the paid budget for that high-value query can probably be pared back or reallocated for other keywords.

-This provides an added degree of agility to address seasonal demand fluctuations, shifting consumer tastes or new business priorities.
+This provides an added degree of agility to address seasonal demand fluctuations, shifting consumer tastes, or new business priorities.

 Do Google Ads Improve SEO?